rwxrob/boost/README.md

 1. Stop Overpaying for "Education"
 1. Stop Being Afraid, Teach Yourself, Don't Depend on Others
 1. Become an Autodidact
-1. How I Learned to Learn, Quick Stories from Rob's Past
+1. How I Learned to Learn, Quick Stories from My Learning Past
 1. Role of Imagination and Creativity When Learning
 1. The Scientific Method, Our Greatest Learning Tool
 1. The RWX Method, Refining the Scientific Method